digitalfabrik/integreat-app/native/docs/manual-builds.md

 #### Prerequisites

-- Install and setup the Android SDK.
+- Install and set up the Android SDK.
 - **Building for the Play Store only:** [Install and setup Fastlane](../../docs/cicd.md#fastlane-setup) (necessary for keystore management).